 Not only do they service runners, but they also make shoes for walkers.
 Whether you’re a fast or slow runner, they have a shoe for you.

 The shoes are known for their custom-style fit insoles and the many different types of foam that they put in their shoes.
 Their track and cross-country spikes are especially popular for high school and college athletes.

-New Balance is known for their traditional running shoes.
-Many people who are just getting into running opt for their brand because it’s known for being great.
-New Balance also makes shoes for a variety of other sports and even makes shoes for walkers.
+New Balance is known for traditional running shoes.
+Many people who are just getting into running opt for this brand because it’s known for being great.
+New Balance also makes shoes for a variety of other sports, including walking.

 It’s all about how the shoe is constructed that will decide what brand is right for you.
 In this section, we’ll compare each brand, including their similarities, so that you have a good idea of their construction.

 Saucony created a custom upper construction known as ISOFIT.
-It has a comfortable, secure, sock-like that provides gentle support.
-They have also started melding FlexFILM, an overly tech to the upper so that you won’t have to deal with any rubbing.
+It has a comfortable, secure, sock-like build that provides gentle support.
+They have also started melding FlexFILM, an overlay tech, to the upper that greatly reduces rubbing.